-[Agenda] Defence, von der Leyen, women rights, in focus This WEEK
+[Agenda] Defence, von der Leyen, women's rights, in focus This WEEK

 Agenda

-Defence, von der Leyen, women rights, in focus This WEEK
+Defence, von der Leyen, women's rights, in focus This WEEK

 Ursula von der Leyen, who is officially seeking a second term, is expected to be confirmed this week as the European People's Party (EPP) lead candidate to become EU commission president.